Header top Image

 While the treatment is packaged as “birth control”, it is safe and effective.
 It aids in regulating the menstrual cycle for women, even if they are not sexually active.

-Hormone therapy options include birth control patch, oral contraceptives, vaginal ring, birth control shot, Depo-Provera shot, hormonal intrauterine device (IUDs), etc. These methods contain hormones that reduce the severity of period cramps and prevent ovulation.
+Hormone therapy options include birth control patch, oral contraceptives, vaginal ring, birth control shot, Depo-Provera shot, hormonal intrauterine device (IUDs), etc. These methods contain hormones that helps to reduce the of period cramps and prevent ovulation.
 They can also make periods shorter, lighter, and less painful.

 A doctor will prescribe remedial methods after assessing your condition and symptoms to ensure the treatment is most appropriate for your situation.